robertjchristian/MRC/MRC43.md

 ## Burning & Tail Emissions
 - This approach can be the basis for implementing the Burn Function described in the white paper.
 - The 50% of the MOR held in the PoL can be locked for 16 years.
-In order to function as the basis for [the #2 epoches Tail Emissions](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md#tail-emissions-of-mor).
+In order to function as the basis for [the #2 epochs Tail Emissions](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md#tail-emissions-of-mor).
-- The other 50% of the MOR held in the PoL can be sent to a permenent burn address and destroyed forever.
+- The other 50% of the MOR held in the PoL can be sent to a permanent burn address and destroyed forever.

 ## Conclusion
 This would seem to be most aligned with the spirit of the original design and white paper, as it would provide liquidity for MOR sellers.